Build an Exit Intent Lightbox on the Cart Page

 }

-The function uses JavaScript to find an element selector, which in this use case is the form submit button.
+12. Input the JavaScript code into the code editor.
+This sample code includes a function that uses JavaScript to find an element selector, which in this example is the form submit button.
 After it locates the selector, it triggers a click event on that selector that submits the cart page form.

 function clickCheckout() {